goodtrailer/bhoptimer/README.md

 [![Discord server](https://discordapp.com/api/guilds/389675819959844865/widget.png?style=shield)](https://discord.gg/jyA9q5k)

+# fork of shavit's bhoptimer

+Changes made:
+* shavit-hud: Added `Shavit_OnDrawCenterHUD` (which corresponds to `Shavit_PreOnDrawCenterHUD`)
+* shavit-hud: Added `Shavit_OnDrawKeysHUD` (which corresponds to `Shavit_PreOnDrawKeysHUD`)
+* shavit-hud: Simplified the center HUD text to make it cleaner and faster to read
+* shavit-hud: Made the top left HUD lowercase

+---

 ### RECOMPILE ALL YOUR PLUGINS THAT USE `#include <shavit>` OR STUFF WILL BREAK

 ### CS:GO is dead.
 Support won't be removed and gamedata should:tm: still work but it isn't actively tested.